 Interviewing, to explore the challenges and impact that trauma can have on relationships, family dynamics, and identity.
 Brenna would be happy to meet with a client for individual or family counseling, as well as in a group setting.

 Craig Murphy is the founder and executive director of the Family and Educational Wellness (FEW) Center.
 He is a nationally certified school psychologist.
 He received his MS and PhD in school psychology from the Pennsylvania State University.
 Dr. Murphy has spent over twenty years working in public schools.
 He is currently an Associate Professor of School Psychology at William James College and the clinical director of the Summit Therapeutic Program for the Bi-County (BICO) Collaborative in Walpole, Massachusetts.
 In his role at BICO, Dr. Murphy conducts comprehensive neuropsychological evaluations, risk assessments, and threat assessments for over 50 schools districts throughout Massachusetts.

 Dr. Murphy has a passion for understanding, evaluating, and supporting mental health in children and families.
-His areas of expertise include conducting comprehensive psycho-educational evaluations, working directly with children and families, and consulting to school districts to overcome emotional and educational barriers to learning.
-Dr. Murphy looks forward to passing along the lessons learned from these experiences to families and school districts as one of the managing partners at the Family and Educational Wellness Center.
+His areas of expertise include conducting comprehensive evaluations, working directly with children and families, and consulting to school districts to overcome emotional and educational barriers to learning.
+Dr. Murphy looks forward to passing along the lessons learned from these experiences to families and school districts as the owner of the FEW Center.

 Dr. Murphy has extensive research and grant-writing experience, which have led to securing over two million dollars in federal funding to evaluate and refine strategies and interventions used to support children with emotional and behavioral disabilities.
 His research efforts have focused on changing educator and parent perceptions of students with problem behaviors and fragile emotions, and integrating developmental factors into children's mental health treatment.